Hyperpop: 2010s: Origins

-Late 2010s–2020s: First Wave
+Late 2010s–2020s: First wave

-In 2019, the popularity of 100 gecs and their debut album led to Spotify launching a dedicated permanent hyperpop playlist.
+In 2019, the popularity of 100 Gecs and their debut album led to Spotify launching a dedicated permanent hyperpop playlist.

-According to Vice and the Face, a second wave of hyperpop following the original PC Music scene, emerged in 2019, spearheaded by hyperpop duo 100 gecs, whose viral hit "Money Machine" helped reinvent and popularize the genre.
-In May 2019, they released their debut album 1000 gecs, which amassed millions of listens on streaming services.
+According to Vice and the Face, a second wave of hyperpop following the original PC Music scene emerged in 2019, spearheaded by hyperpop duo 100 Gecs, whose viral hit "Money Machine" helped reinvent and popularize the genre.
+In May 2019, they released their debut album 1000 Gecs, which amassed millions of listens on streaming services.
 The Independent described 100 gecs as taking hyperpop, "to its most extreme, and extremely catchy, conclusions: stadium-sized trap beats processed and distorted to near-destruction, overwrought emo vocals and cascades of ravey arpeggios".
 In August 2019, Spotify launched the "Hyperpop" playlist, led by senior editor, Lizzy Szabo, which later featured guest curation from 100 Gecs and others in the scene, helping to further popularize the microgenre.
 Other artists featured on the playlist included AG Cook, Popstar Patch, Slayyyter, Gupi, Caroline Polachek, Hannah Diamond, and Kim Petras.
 Szabo and her colleagues landed on the name for the playlist after stumbling upon it on the platform's metadata, which drew from the site Every Noise at Once, ran by data analyst and Spotify employee Glenn McDonald, who was credited with adding the term in 2018.
 In November, Cook added non-hyperpop artists such as J Dilla, Nicki Minaj, Lil Uzi Vert and Kate Bush to the playlist, which caused controversy due to these additions pushing out smaller hyperpop artists who relied upon the playlist for their earnings.
 In addition, David Turner, a former strategy manager at SoundCloud, noted a "spike in March and April 2020 from new creators," on the platform, many of which were making hyperpop-adjacent music.

 In 2020, the microgenre began to see a greater rise in popularity, which was linked to the COVID-19 lockdowns, albums like Charli XCX's how i'm feeling now (2020) and A.G.
 Cook's Apple (2020) appeared on critics' 2020 end-of-year lists, while the movement saw a broader cultural influence amongst Gen Z on social media platforms like TikTok, particularly "Alt TikTok", which Rolling Stone described as "one of the main countercultures on the app".
-On September 25, 2020, Pitchfork cited Alt TikTok as having an influence on wider music trends, stating: "Alt TikTok’s music is now a hot zone for major record labels, pushing it even further into the mainstream".
+On September 25, 2020, Pitchfork cited Alt TikTok as having an influence on wider music trends, stating: "Alt TikTok's music is now a hot zone for major record labels, pushing it even further into the mainstream".
+Pitchfork noted that musician Ayesha Erotica's work had become popular on TikTok, while every "hyperpop explainer" video was met with comments regarding the erasure of her influence on the genre.
 In July 2021, Hyperpop artist ElyOtto's song "SugarCrash!" became one of the most popular songs in TikTok history, and was used in over 5 million videos on the platform.
-In 2022, Ringtone Mag suggested that part of the reason the microgenre rose in popularity across the platform was due to its nature of favouring heavy beats to which creators could dance and make transitions to.